Back to Top

 AACC Courses at Meade High School

-Prior to spring junior year
+Prior to spring, junior year

-Spring junior year
+Spring, junior year

 • ACA-100 – Student Success Seminar

-• SOC-111 – Introduction to Sociology (ENG-101/101A eligibility required)
+• SOC-111 – Introduction to Sociology

 • CJS-111 – Introduction to Criminal Justice

-Fall senior year
+Fall, senior year

-• GEO-102 – World Regional Geography (ENG-101/101A eligibility required)
+• GEO-102 – World Regional Geography

-• HLS-211 – Intelligence Analysis and Security Management (prerequisite: HLS-111 or permission of director)
+• HLS-211 – Intelligence Analysis and Security Management

-Spring senior year
+Spring, senior year

-Earn College Credit at CAT-South
+Earn College Credit at CAT-North

 More Opportunities at Meade

-You can earn articulated college credit by completing one of the following CTE programs at Meade High School.
+You can earn articulated college credit by completing one of the following CTE programs at Meade High School:

-• Project Lead the Way - Engineering Transfer
+Project Lead the Way

 You can earn proficiency credit by completing this CTE program at Meade High School: